Perch Fishing Tips

 You most likely came to this web page for our section on perch fishing tips.
 Below you'll find some of the best and most effective tips for fishing for perch.
 Many of these tips are specific to the North American yellow perch, but will work for all perch species.
 If you have a tip for perch fishing that should be listed below then please use our submit a fishing tip form and send it to us.
 We'll review it, test it and if it makes the grade list it below.

 - The Best Live Bait - Perch fishing has changed over the decades, but their love for food hasn't.
+Live bait is just more effective than artificial lures.
 One of the best baits to use are soft shells (crayfish).
 This type of bait works all year round.
 If soft shells aren't available then minnows will work just as well in cool water while night crawlers will work better in warmer water.

 - Use a Crappie Rig - A crappie rig is a great way to catch perch and also see what they might be biting on in your area.
 We like to rig up different types of live bait on our crappie rigs and see what they are striking on.
 Once we know, we'll double up our rig with the bait that works and then wait for a bite.
 Nothing is more exciting that nailing 2 jumbo perch in one shot.
 If you're not a fan of crappie rigs then a simple slip bobber setup will work just as well.